iddumied/minx/README.markdown

 	-d				debugging the source it is running
 	--minx-debug	debugging the VPU internals
 	--regs			printing registers at end of program (much output!)
-	--disasm		disassemble program and exit
+	--notzeroregs	(just with --regs) do not print registers which have value 0 --disasm		disassemble program and exit
 	--hex			just with --regs or --disasm -> values in hex, not in decimal